Ahn Cheol-soo: Bareunmirae Party (2018–2020)

-Seoul mayoral campaign (2018)

 Hiatus (2018–2020)

 After losing the race to become Mayor of Seoul in June, Ahn began a hiatus in his political career starting in September 2018 when he moved to Germany to study.
 Afterwards, he moved to the United States.
+Ahn would later say that his time observing political systems in Europe would influence his views on domestic political reform.

 Second People Party (2020–2022)

 On 29 January 2020, Ahn founded the People Party (not to be confused with the earlier party of the same name founded by Ahn in 2016 or the People Power Party) as a splinter group from the Bareunmirae Party.
 Ahn cited disagreement with party leader Sohn Hak-kyu as his reason for leaving.
 This announcement came weeks after the official defection of eight lawmakers, including Yoo Seong-min, to the New Conservative Party on 5 January 2020.
 The Bareunmirae Party dissolved shortly thereafter on 24 February 2020.

 The People Party was officially registered on 23 February 2020.
 Ahn has continued to act as its leader since its founding.

 On 1 March 2020, he was reported that he was carrying out COVID-19 medical service in Daegu with his wife Kim Mi-kyung.
 Ahn was able to treat patients because he had continued to maintain his doctor's medical license.

 On 1 April 2020, he started the "Chunri-gil National Territory Master," a 14-day cross country marathon that covered a total of 400 kilometers.